LNWR Webb Coal Tank: Preservation

 Coal Tank No. 58926, ex-LMS 7799, LNWR 1054 and 250th built, is preserved on the Keighley & Worth Valley Railway, normally carrying its LNWR livery and number.
-The locomotive is owned by the National Trust and is maintained and run by the Bahamas Locomotive Society.
+The locomotive was owned by the National Trust and is maintained and run by the Bahamas Locomotive Society.

 In February 2024, the National Trust handed ownership of 1054 to the Bahamas Locomotive Society and will remain based at Ingrow West on the Keighley and Worth Valley Railway.

+The Greatest Gathering

+In March 2025, it was announced that 1054 was to appear at The Greatest Gathering which was taking place from Friday 1 to Sunday 3 August 2025 at Derby Litchurch Lane Works as part of the rail 200 celebrations to celebrate 200 years of railways and the opening of the Stockton and Darlington Railway in 1825.
+During the event 1054 was placed on display positioned on the works own turntable slowly rotating.

+The BLS's second operational locomotive LMS Jubilee No. 45596 'Bahamas' also appeared at the event on display at the front of the site.

 Models

 Bachmann Branchline released a model of the coal tanks in 2017.
 The three variants released were: